redhat-cop/rhis-code/docs/branch_standards.md

 ##t

--   Feature Branches: feature-&lt;Jira ticket number&gt;
+-   Feature Branches: feature-issue-&lt;Issue Number&gt;

--   Bugfix Branches: bugfix-&lt;Jira ticket number&gt;
+-   Bugfix Branches: bugfix-issue-&lt;Issue Number&gt;

--   Hotfix Branches: hotfix-&lt;Jira ticket number&gt;
+-   Hotfix Branches: hotfix-issue-&lt;Issue Number&gt;

+-   Documentation Branches: documentation-issue-&lt;Issue Number&gt;

-Contributors create their feature branches with Jira ticket number.
+Contributors create their feature branches with github issue number.
 As most features are expected to introduce new parameters in the inventory, the common approach is to create a similar named branch in both repositories (i.e. code and inventory).